-Editor's note: More procedures (e.g. related to security, identification) will be updated according to the results of the work in SA2 and SA3.

 Initiated by the network or the UE and used to carry a 5GMM message and/or any other encapsulated message(s) e.g. SMS or when the AMF wants to change UE configuration.
 The procedures belonging to this type are:

 Initiated by the network: